Income requirements for French Residency & Long Stay Visa

 The other consideration, is that the income not only needs to be sufficient, but you also need to prove that it is stable and consistent.
 So an Employment contract will show that the income is stable.
 Likewise, producing 2 years business accounts will also show a level of stability (especially if business revenues fluctuate).
 But what happens if you are moving to France and giving up your employment?
 What happens if your business is not portable?

-In situations where an applicant is unable to demonstrate both sufficient and or stable income, it is likely that a decision will be made to issue a Residency Permit for a shorter period (for example 12 months) and the applicants will need to reapply for the permit to be renewed.
-Alternatively, in exceptional circumstances, applicants can use savings as a substitue for income.
-No figures are provided by the French Consulate service of what level of savings can be taken into account, but it is likely to be at least 5 times the annual minimum income requirement (so €1,219 per month x 12 months x 5 years = €79,740).
+In situations where an applicant is unable to demonstrate both sufficient and or stable income, applicants can use savings as a substitue for income.
+No figures are provided by the French Consulate service of what level of savings can be taken into account, but it is likely to be at least 2-3 times the annual minimum income requirement (so €1,766 per month x 12 months x 3 years = €63,576).
 It should also be noted that the savings will need to be fairly liquid - so money in a bank account or investment account will qualify, but stocks and shares or property holidings may not be considered.

 - Student - in addition to the relevant paperwork from the French education institue, applicants also have to demonstrate a minimum income of €615 per month, which can be shown with a bank statement, a guarantor's letter or a notice of funding from a loan, scholarship or grant.